vuejs/docs/src/guide/component-dynamic-async.md

 app.component('async-component', AsyncComp)
 ```

-When using [local registration](components-registration.html#Local-Registration), you can also directly provide a function that returns a `Promise`:
+You can also use `defineAsyncComponent` when [registering a component locally](components-registration.html#Local-Registration):

 ```js
 import { createApp, defineAsyncComponent } from 'vue'